Dear New Grad: A Series; The Art of Veterinary Medicine (Part 3 of 8)

-Dear New Grad: A Series; The Art of Veterinary Medicine (part 2 of 8)
+Dear New Grad: A Series; The Art of Veterinary Medicine (Part 2 of 8)

+In this Vetpocket™ article, part 2 of our 8-part mentorship series, Dr. Catherine Ashe will share her 18 years of clinical wisdom.
 How do you provide gold-standard care when the “Dream of Veterinary Medicine” hits the reality of a financial crisis?
-In this Vetpocket™ article, part 2 of our 8-part mentorship series, Dr. Catherine Ashe dives into the complexities of implicit bias in the exam room through the case of Penny, an 8 year old intact Pit Bull with a suspected pyometra.
+Dr. Catherine Ashe dives into the complexities of implicit bias in the exam room through the case of Penny, an 8 year old intact Pit Bull with a suspected pyometra.
 Discover how to offer the best medicine while staying grounded in the real-world challenges of modern veterinary practice.

 Dipylidium caninum, The “Flea Tapeworm” of Dogs and Cats: Everything You Need To Know